close

 Räbechilbi and Räbeliechti

-A tradition centuries old: many towns and cities in Switzerland hold special lit processions on the evening of St Martin’s Day.
+A tradition centuries old: many towns and cities in Switzerland hold special lit processions on the evening of or weekend closest to St Martin’s Day.
 Called Räbechilbi, lanterns called Räbeliechti are carved from turnips which are then meant to light the way to the St Martin’s Day service at church.

 Today, Räbechilbi have evolved to include elaborate parades or Räbechilbi-Umzug with specially designed lantern floats.
-The most famous parade is held every November 11 in Richterswil, Canton Zurich - 30 tons of turnips are used in the festival every year!
+The most famous parade is held in Richterswil, Canton Zurich - 30 tons of turnips are used in the festival every year!

 Turnip lanterns in Switzerland